11 audience engagement strategies for all presentations

 To ensure maximum audience engagement, make sure you find common ground with the people to whom you’re presenting.
 Common ground helps create empathy; if an audience can relate to the story you are telling them, they’ll empathize with you and may begin to care.

-One of the best audience engagement strategies is to divide the audience into many subsegments.
-Choose the subsegment which is most likely to adopt your perspective and appeal to them.
-There are countless ways to segment an audience, including by demographics, job title, geographies and more.
+Now sometimes, you might not be able to speak to all subsegments of an audience.
+And that’s okay!
+One of the best audience engagement strategies is to choose the subsegment that is most likely to adopt your perspective and appeal to them.
+There are countless ways to segment an audience, including demographics, job titles, geographies, and more.
+Try and download our free Audience Needs Map™ to get started!

-Get really specific and think of the individuals in your audience.
+One tip: Your audience is the hero in this story.
+Not you.
+What this means is you need to really understand your audience, your hero, before you take them on this journey.
+Get specific and think of the individuals in your audience.
 Think about what kind of event you’re speaking at, and why most people are there.
 Then, ask yourself the following questions:

 • How do they spend a day?